feross/timidity/README.md

 ## Features

-- Lightweight – Just 34 KB of JavaScript and 23 KB of lazy-loaded WebAssembly.
+- Lightweight – Just 23 KB of JavaScript and 22 KB of lazy-loaded WebAssembly
 - Simple – No bells and whistles.
 Just what is needed to play MIDI files.
 - Works with the [FreePats General MIDI soundset](https://www.npmjs.com/package/freepats).